KohaILS/koha-manual-zh-cn/source/implementation_checklist.rst

    -  :ref:`finesMode` : Switch to 'Calculate and Charge' before you go live if you charge fines

-   -  :ref:`OverdueNoticeBcc`: If you want to receive a copy of every overdue notice sent out, enter your email address here
+   -  :ref:`NoticeBcc`: If you want to receive a copy of every notice, enter your email address

    -  :ref:`emailLibrarianWhenHoldIsPlaced`: Decide if you want an email every time a hold is placed